 - Guide capital deposit

-- Secure bank certificate required for incorporation
+- A secure bank certificate is required for incorporation

 Step 6: Complete Incorporation via Notary